iainctduncan/papers/source/design.rst

 Thus the choice of Scheme as the language for the project has several important advantages:

-* Code representing musical data can be more succint, lowering the sheer amount of code the composer must contend with while working.
+* Code representing musical data can be more succinct, lowering the sheer amount of code the composer must contend with while working.
 * Code working with musical constructs can look remarkably similar to the notation that composers are used to, making the code more readable, and thus more appropriate for use within a piece of music that may be composed of both data and code.
 * Programmers have access to a rich historical body of prior work, with code that can be ported to Scheme for Max relatively easily.